Server Transports

 The graphql-ws project lists a number of recipes for client use.

 GraphQlWebSocketHandler can be exposed as a WebSocket endpoint by declaring a SimpleUrlHandlerMapping bean and using it to map the handler to a URL path.
-By default, the Boot Starter does not expose a GraphQL over WebSocket endpoint, but it’s easy to enable it by adding a property for the endpoint path.
-Please, see the Web Endpoints section for details, or check the GraphQlWebMvcAutoConfiguration or the GraphQlWebFluxAutoConfiguration for the actual Boot starter config.
+By default, the Boot Starter does not expose a GraphQL over WebSocket endpoint, but you can add a property for the endpoint path to enable it.
+Please, review Web Endpoints in the Boot reference documentation, and the list of supported spring.graphql.websocket properties.
+You can also look at GraphQlWebMvcAutoConfiguration or`GraphQlWebFluxAutoConfiguration` for the actual Boot autoconfig details.

 The 1.0.x branch of this repository contains a WebFlux WebSocket sample application.